 “It’s very exciting that we can use these tiny grains of rock, spewed into space by geysers, to tell us about conditions on and beneath the ocean floor of an icy moon,” said the paper’s lead author Sean Hsu, a postdoctoral researcher at the University of Colorado at Boulder.

 Microscopic rock particles rich in silicon were repeatedly detected by Cassini’s cosmic dust analyzer (CDA) even before the spacecraft entered Saturn’s orbit in 2004.
-The CDA team determined by process of elimination that the particles must be grains of silica, which is found on Earth in sand and the mineral quartz.
-The size of the grains, the largest of which were 6 to 9 nanometers in size, lead the researches to conclude that a specific process was responsible.
+The CDA team determined by a process of elimination that the particles must be grains of silica, which is found on Earth in sand and the mineral quartz.
+The size of the grains, the largest of which were 6 to 9 nanometers in size, lead the researchers to conclude that a specific process was responsible.